jtr13/1201/Syllabus.md

 You need the **9th edition** for the exercises; you can use earlier editions for the content.

+### Recommended text:

+Gonick, Larry & Woollcott Smith.
+2005.
+The Cartoon Guide to Statistics. <ISBN:9780062731029>

+### Other materials:

-For the tests and final, you need a non-graphing calculator (one line display).
+For the tests and final, you need a **non-graphing** calculator (one line display).
+Statistical tables will be provided.

 ## Grading procedures